Thomas Grey, 2nd Marquess of Dorset: Courtier

 Amongst the Queen of England's closest relations, Grey and his younger brothers Leonard and Edward were welcome at court and became courtiers and later soldiers.
 In 1494, Grey was made a knight of the Bath and in 1501 a knight of the Garter.
 Also in 1501, his father died and the younger Thomas inherited his titles and some of his estates.
 However, much of the first marquess's land went to his widow and not to his son, who did not come into his full inheritance until the death of his mother in 1529, shortly before his own death.

 Later in 1501, he was 'chief answerer' at the marriage of Arthur, Prince of Wales, and Catherine of Aragon and was presented with a diamond and ruby Tudor rose at a court tournament.
 But in 1508 he was sent to the Tower of London, and later a gaol in Calais, under suspicion of conspiracy against Henry VII.
 Although he was saved from execution in 1509 by the accession of King Henry VIII, Grey was attainted and lost his titles.
-However, later in 1509 he was pardoned and returned to court, and was summoned to parliament as Baron Ferrers of Groby.
+However, later in 1509, he was pardoned and returned to court, and was summoned to parliament as Baron Ferrers of Groby.
 In 1511, he was summoned as Marquess of Dorset.

-From 1509, Dorset was again an active courtier and took part with great distinction in many court tournaments, on one occasion in March 1524 nearly killing the king.
+From 1509, Dorset was again an active courtier and took part with great distinction in many court tournaments.
+In February 1511, he took part in the Westminster Tournament, held to celebrate the birth of Henry, Duke of Cornwall.
+Dorset was paired with Thomas Boleyn in costumes featuring emblems of pilgrimage to Santiago de Compostela.
+In March 1524 he nearly killed the king.

 In 1511, Dorset sold land near Althorp, Northamptonshire, to John Spencer.
 The sale included the villages of Little Brington and Great Brington, as well their parish church of St Mary the Virgin.

 In 1514, with Charles Brandon, 1st Duke of Suffolk, Dorset escorted Henry VII's daughter Princess Mary to France for her wedding to King Louis XII.